Emotional-Text-to-Speech/dl-for-emo-tts/README.md

 # Deep Learning for Emotional Text-to-speech
 A summary on our attempts at using Deep Learning approached for Emotional Text to Speech

+## TODO
+- [ ] Add links to Progress update slides
+- [ ] Add links to models/plots for all experiments
+- [ ] Add code/fork for each experiment

 # Emotional Text-to-speech with Tacotron and related models